Macaranga tanarius: Uses

 An attractive ornamental tree with interesting leaves.
 Also well regarded by bush regenerators to provide shade for juvenile trees.

 Its bark contains tannins that are used as a colorant: it is used to dye nets, mats, as a kind of house paint, or as a leather preservative in tanning.

-The bark is also used as a colouring and flavouring agent for a local sugarcane rum brewed in Apayao province, Luzon.
+In the Philippines, particularly in the Ilocos Region and Apayao, the tree locally known as samak is widely used in producing traditional basi (a sugarcane-based rum) and local vinegar.
+Various parts of the tree, including its dried leaves, bark, fruits, and flowers, are used as fermenting, coloring, and flavoring agents during the fermentation process.